libgeos/geos/web/content/usage/download.md

 ### Build

-Builds with CMake are done "outside the tree" either in a build directory in the source tree or next to the tree.
+Builds with CMake are done "outside the tree" in a build directory either *in* the source tree or *next* to it.
+The following shows building into a directory in the source tree.

 ```bash
 # Unpack and setup build directory